sparkartgroup-archive/sparkart.js/README.md

 * **preprocessors** - *(object of functions or array)* - An object containing a list of widget names and preprocessor functions.
 See [Preprocessors](https://github.com/SparkartGroupInc/sparkart.js/wiki/Preprocessors) for more information.
 * **reload** - *(boolean or object of booleans)* - Determines whether the page reloads after a method or not.
 Specify a single boolean to set all reload settings at once, or set each reload individually.
 Things that reload: `login`, `register`, `logout`.
 Reload is on by default.

+#### Fanclub Properties

+After a fanclub is instantiated, some properties are set by default.
+The following properties are made available:

+* **authentications** - Type of third party authentications the site supports, such as Facebook or Twitter.
+* **customer** - The current customer's account information.
+Is `null` if there is no user session (the user isn't logged in).
+* **name** - The fanclub's name.
+* **key** - The fanclub's API key.
+* **preprocessors** - An object of processsing functions used to be run before data is passed to widget templates.
+This is used internally to normalize dates, add navigation links, and other things.
+Custom preprocessors should be added using the **preprocessors** option, rather than being set manually.
+* **templates** - An object of strings to be used as templates for widgets.
+Custom templates should be set with the **templates** option, rather than being set manually.

+Most of these properties are not set until after the fanclub finishes loading.
+In order to wait for that, use the "load" event.

 #### Fanclub Widgets

 In order to make generating fanclub markup easier, sparkart.js has a widget system which automatically renders fanclub html.
 The following widgets are available by default: